bellatoris/HumanComputerInteraction/ReadMe.md

 	* Accuracy? (type exact coordinate vs. point)
 * Explicit versus implicit command
 	* How to automate, generalize tasks?
-	* "rename each file by adding '_old' to ist name"
+	* "rename each file by adding '_old' to its name"
 * Metaphor might be too restrictive
 	* WYSIAYG: What You See Is All You Get
 * Applications mix